fletcher/MultiMarkdown/Documentation/MultiMarkdown User's Guide.md

 * write a routine (that would be separate from MultiMarkdown) to download linked images, save them to a tmp directory, and then convert them for use within a pdf.

-* Consider adding the ability to only convert the first instance of a `WikiWord` or `[[Free Link]]`, rather than each instance.
-I suppose this would have to be grouped by level, however, which would complicate things....

 * Decide on appropriate management of alignment when a cell spans multiple columns.
 Currently, the alignment of the first cell is used.
 (If Markdown